Campus Spotlight: The Ohio State University

 All incoming students are assigned an advisor, and the university exploration program is offered to the many students who are not sure of their area of study.
 The first-year experience program is nationally recognized and contributes to the 98 percent retention rate (the percentage of students who return for sophomore year), which is remarkably high for a state university with students from many socioeconomic backgrounds.
 The program offers outdoor and leadership opportunities for incoming freshmen the summer before they arrive on campus, a robust orientation program, peer mentoring, a survey course, and workshops that help students understand the resources on campus and how to access them.

 Engineering and nursing are more competitive for admission than other majors.
 When admitted to engineering or business, students enter a pre-major in which they take prerequisite courses and then enter the major if they meet the grade requirements.
 Nursing also has a pre-nursing pathway; however, a direct-entry option has recently been added for particularly strong applicants.
 The direct-entry nursing application can be found on the nursing department website.
 It is appropriate for those who only want to study nursing at Ohio State and who do not want to be considered for another major if not accepted to nursing.
+Regarding Ohio State University majors and minors.
 For students interested in more than one area of study, it is very easy to minor or double major across colleges within the university; for example, a business major can have a second major in Spanish or an art major can minor in computer science, etc.

 Internal transfers between colleges and majors are generally easy and most have no admission requirements.
 An exception is prospective engineering students who must begin working with an engineering advisor on what courses they need to take and what GPA would be expected for a successful internal transfer.